lake-wg/authz/draft-selander-ace-ake-authz.md

 The most relevant message fields of EDHOC {{I-D.ietf-lake-edhoc}} in this specification are shown within brackets \{ ... \} (see {{fig-protocol}}):

-* G_X: the x-coordinate of the ephemeral public Diffie-Hellman key of party U
+* G_X: the 'x' parameter of the ephemeral public Diffie-Hellman key of party U
 * EAD_1: External Authorization Data of message_1
 * EAD_2: External Authorization Data of message_2
 * ID_CRED_R: data enabling the party U to obtain the credentials containing the public authentication key of the responder V